harishmahalingam03/Clear-Instances/readme.md

 ## Step: 4

-Apply the test button as shown in the step 2 screen shot to see the instance changes.
+Apply the test button as shown in the step 2 screen shot to see the instant change.
 Verify the changes that instances are cleared/terminated.